 - Spread evenly into the baking dish.
 It's ok if it's not in a single layer.
 Strawberries bake really fast, even if they overlap.
 Set aside.

-- In another mixing bowl, mix flour of choice, rolled oats, coconut flakes (or chopped nuts), sugar, and cinnamon.
+- In another mixing bowl, mix flour of choice, rolled oats, coconut flakes (or chopped nuts), sugar, vanilla, and cinnamon.

 - Rub in soft coconut oil or softened dairy-free butter with fingertips until it forms a breadcrumb-like texture.
 Start with 5 tablespoons of soft coconut oil and add the extra one if too dry.